 To get this back, you need to sell your previous home within six months.
-You choose to use an agent (or multiple agents, with no exclusive agreement), going for the lowest service fee.
+You choose to use a property agent (or multiple agents, with no exclusive agreement), going for the lowest service fee.
 After four or five months, your previous home remains unsold.

 At this point, which makes more sense: